-If someone hurts you with his or her words, and it happens to you a lot, you should tell someone about that.
+If an adult in your life hurts you with his or her words, and it happens to you a lot, you should tell someone about that.

-If someone says unkind and hurtful things to you on a regular basis, they need to get some help with their problems.
-It's not about you; it's about the person saying the unkind things.
+If an adult says unkind and hurtful things to you on a regular basis, they need to get some help with their problems.
+It's not about you; it's about them.
+You need to tell another adult who can be the one to help the person who says the unkind things.